-Pre-trip Procedures.
+Vehicle Procedures.
 Make sure you are rested and alert.
 If you are drowsy, sleep before you drive!
 Even a nap can save your life or the lives of others.
 If you wear eyeglasses, make sure they are clean and unscratched.
 Don't wear sunglasses at night.
-Do a complete pre-trip inspection of your vehicle.
-Pay attention to checking all lights and reflectors, and cleaning those you can reach.

-Avoid Blinding Others.
+Do a complete Vehicle inspection of your Avoid Blinding Others.
 Glare from your headlights can cause problems for drivers coming toward you.
 They can also bother drivers going in the same direction you are, when your lights shine in their rearview mirrors.
 Dim your lights before they cause glare for other drivers.
 Dim your lights within 500 feet of an oncoming vehicle and when following another vehicle within 500 feet.